adon-cloudcannon/landing-page-test/src/collections/posts/partner-site-of-the-month-dc-gay-flag-football-by-ed-cupaioli.md

 ### About DC Gay Flag Football League

 The <a target="_blank" rel="noopener" href="https://www.dcgffl.org/">DCGFFL</a> started informally in 1994 and is now DC’s premier LGBTQ+ flag football league.
 Since its early beginnings, the league has grown to over 200 players.
 As a vibrant community of athletes, allies, family, and friends, the league welcomes new players, regardless of their experience.

-## **Drive your growth with CloudCannon’s Partner Program**

-As a <a target="_blank" rel="noopener" href="https://cloudcannon.com/partner-program/">CloudCannon Partner</a>, agencies and freelance developers can access an exclusive pricing plan, and offer clients a complete CMS solution — while maintaining the visibility and control needed to manage their websites effectively.